oroinc/documentation/user_guide/magento_channel_integration.rst

      - Optional field.
 An http link to the Administrator panel of the specified Magento store.

    * - **Default owner***
-     - Mandatory field.
-Specifies Users that can manage the configuration.
+     - Specifies what Users that can manage the configuration.
+By default is filled with the User creating the integration.

 .. _user-guide-magento-channel-integration-synchronization: